-As of September 28, 2019, our revolving credit facility was undrawn and the available borrowing capacity under the revolving credit facility, net of outstanding letters of credit of \$1.6 million, was \$698.4 million.
+As of the date of this report, the available borrowing capacity under our revolving credit facility, net of outstanding letters of credit of \$1.6 million, was \$483.4 million.
 Proceeds of the revolving credit facility may be used for general corporate purposes, including acquisitions of targets in the same or a similar line of business as our company, subject to specified criteria.
+At June 29, 2019, there was \$215.0 million outstanding under our revolving credit facility.
 The revolving credit facility matures on November 21, 2022.